learn-co-curriculum/aws-arithmetic-lab/README.md

 `index.js`.
 We'll provide some brief instructions here, but you should really rely on the test failure messages to guide your code.

+> **HINT**: Don't remember how to run tests?
+First you must install the dependencies, then you can run the test command.
+If you don't remember the commands to do so, revisit the first assignment "Completing Your First Software Engineering Assignment".

 ## Instructions

 1. Create a variable called `multiply` set to an equation that will multiply the